pradimen/flutter_mini/README.md

 Normal user can just view information regarding pets and products

+Using Firebase Realtime Database for login authentication, fetch and add pet as well as product details

 Following are the Test credentials to Login to the App as Normal User and as Admin

 User Credentials: